FuzzyBunnys/FusorResearchReading/index.md

  **Videos**
 - [Dynamics, numerical analysis and some geometry](https://www.youtube.com/watch?v=bccC-8KHv2U) - Christian Lubich - Nice quick overview of the importance of picking the right algorithm for analysing complicated dynamics problems.
 Lots of intriguing tidbits, like the link with symplicity and how the underlying geometry should inform the type of algorithm one chooses.
 - [Abel and Jacobi’s approach to Elliptic Integrals](https://www.youtube.com/watch?v=4APuVh6jtyA) - Math Curator Zanachan - Lovely overview of elliptic integrals, a short three part series on youtube.
 - [How To Turn a Sphere Inside Out](https://www.youtube.com/watch?v=OI-To1eUtuU) - The Geometry Center - Just an incredible bit of exposition with 3d graphics.
+- [Not Knot - A guide to mathematical knots in hyperbolic space](https://www.youtube.com/watch?v=IrlaVaATiOY) - The Geometry Center - More great stuff

 ### Engineering